nagrohan579/rohan-nag-portfolio/README.md

 ## 🌟 Overview

 This is my personal portfolio website showcasing my skills, projects, and professional experience as a DevOps Engineer and Software Developer.
-The website is built using modern web technologies and deployed on Firebase.
+The website is built using modern web technologies and deployed on Vercel.

 Visit the live site: [https://rohannag.me](https://rohannag.me)